issueapp/spring/issues/spring/data/story-one.md

       <li>Slowly stir in cold water until a dough is form.
 Use your hand to knead until the dough is pliable.
 If the dough feels sticky, add more chickpea flour. </li>
       <li>Dust the rolling pin and the pastry board generously with chickpeas flour.
 Pinch a quarter portion of the dough and dust it with chickpea flour.
 Flatten the dough with a rolling pin as flat as you can without breaking the dough.
 Use a knife to cut into squares or rectangles.
 Repeat this step with the remaining dough. </li>
       <li>Place them on the prepared baking tray and gently prick the surface with a fork.
 Lightly drizzle with olive oil.
 Bake in the preheated oven for 10 to 15 minutes until the crackers become golden brown. </li>
-      <li>Serve these crackers with your choice of dips or in my case, with the super saucy and delicious Mexican Salsa Philadelphia Pourover.</li>
+      <li>Serve these crackers with your choice of dips or in my case, with the super saucy and delicious Mexican Salsa PHILADELPHIA Pourover.</li>
     </ul>
     <img data-media-id="images:9">
     <img data-media-id="images:10">
+    <p><em>Emily Tan is the special editor of the Spread magazine with thanks to PHILADELPHIA Australia for supporting her contents and sending her samples of PHILADELPHIA CREAM CHEESE products</em></p>
   </div>
   <footer>
     <a href="#biscuits_recipe" class="button outline small close action">Continue</a>